smridge/swagcov/README.md

 bundle
 ```

+### Test via Sandbox Application
+For Rails 5
+- `cd spec/sandbox_5_2/`
+- Run `bundle exec rake swagcov`
+  - This will run against any changes made to your branch.

 ## Publish (internal)
 > Note: Publishing a new version of this gem is only meant for maintainers.
 - Ensure you have access to publish on [rubygems](https://rubygems.org/gems/swagcov).